Nursery Makeover with Feature Wall

 Design Your Moulding Wall

-We used painters tape to lay out the moulding wall design.
+We used painters tape to lay out the moulding accent wall design.
 Move the tape around as much as you like before getting to work on actually installing it!

 Install Your Moulding Wall

 Install your moulding wall using a brad nailer to make for easy removal down the road.
 We used door stop for the thin modern moulding and made sure to fill nail holes and caulk seams.

 Mask off Your Room

 We masked the entire room to make spraying a breeze.
 While the centre of the room could have been ignored, I did kick over the paint can there and am glad I just masked it all.
 I like to use flooring paper for the floor and thin plastic sheeting for the ceiling.
 Thin plastic sheeting is also great for doors, windows, and trim.
 Rough surface painters tape is great for keeping paper in place on carpet.
 To get a beautifully clean line, I like to lay one line of tape on the ceiling edge, paying close attention to a clean line, then I go back and tape the plastic over that.